 A. To be sure you’ll get our autoresponder confirming we’ve received your email.
 That way, you don’t have to wonder if we got your message, or phone us or email again to find out.

 Q12.
-So I’m going to really exaggerate my skillsets in my CV because that’s what everyone does, right?
+So I’m going to really exaggerate my skillsets and experience in my CV because that’s what everyone does, right?

 A. You’re right, people often do this and you can frequently get away with it at initial application stage.
 However, if we progress to phone interview and demo stages with you, the exaggeration becomes quickly apparent, then things get awkward, and everyone’s time has been wasted.
 So be honest.
 Don’t tell us you have “vast experience” with Pro Tools when actually you’ve only used it in 2 or 3 projects and you’re still feeling your way with it.
 Don’t tell us you have many years of experience working professionally in the industry when you’ve worked on a few student films and never actually been paid commercially.
-We don’t expect you to be an expert in everything, and a long CV isn’t our top priority, it’s more important to be as accurate as possible in what you tell us.
+We don’t expect you to be an expert in everything, and a long CV isn’t our top priority, it’s more important to be as accurate and honest as possible in what you tell us.
 From our side, it’s your 5 demos that really make the first impression.
 If we connect with those, that’s 80% of your job done to get to the next stage of the process.
 The rest happens when we round out our first impression by looking at your other information we’ve requested.

 Q13.
 I have a lot of material, all different styles and genres.
 How do I pick just 5 to best represent me?

-A. Primarily you should check out our Teaser Reel and the “What We’re Looking For” bullet points towards the top of this page.
-Additionally, take a look at past Composer job ads in our website Careers section.
+A. Check out our Teaser Reel and the “What We’re Looking For” bullet points towards the top of this page.

 Q14.
 What sort of examples should I send you?

-A. Check out our Teaser Reel and the “What We’re Looking For” bullet points towards the top of this page.
+A. Primarily, check out our Teaser Reel and the “What We’re Looking For” bullet points towards the top of this page.
 Focus on those two sources of creative briefing and inspiration.
 For context, you can also take a look at past Composer job ads in our website Careers section.

 Q15.
 Why do the links have to be streamable?
 Can’t I just send you a WeTransfer or attach files to the email, or something like that?